 How to View the Cliffs of Moher

 Carefully!
 Safety first – be aware that there are often strong wind at the cliffs and people are known to lose their footing and there have been multiple deaths there.
 So please, please don’t get to close to the edge!
 I am scared of heights, so I stayed well away from the edges, but I saw people dangling feet over, laying over, etc – all to get a good picture.
 It’s not worth it!

 You can also take in the view from O’Brien’s Tower marks the highest point of the Cliffs of Moher.
 The tower was built on the cliffs in 1835 by local landlord and MP Sir Cornellius O’Brien as an observation tower for the English tourists who frequented the cliffs at the time: the OG of tourism!
 Another version of the story tells of O’Brien building the tower in order to impress women he was courting.

 You an also see the cliffs from a new perspective – by boat.
 I didn’t have time to do this, but if I ever go again I will because I think it would be a great way to see the cliffs in a different light.

 Here are a few Cliffs of Moher boat trips that have been recommended:

-And then there’s the best way to visit the Cliffs of Moher …
+The Best way to See the Cliffs of Moher